Logo

 In January 2025, Bloomberg reported that Musk’s Department of Government Efficiency (Doge) explored using blockchain to track federal spending, secure data, and manage buildings.

-Whether that effort continues after his departure is unclear, though the Trump administration has continued to champion crypto-friendly policies.
+Whether that effort continued after his departure is unclear, though crypto-friendly policy discussions in the U.S. have remained active.